-Students will have the opportunity to demonstrate competency on general diagnostic examinations of most systems of the body, while continuing to practice the competencies acquired in previous clinical courses.
-Clinical rotations in specialty areas will continue.
-Students are required to demonstrate and practice the competencies, which are included in the course goals and objectives.
-(Prerequisites: XRT 1040 and XRT 2223)
+Continues clinical practicum for students to demonstrate competency for general diagnostic examinations of most systems of the body, while continuing to practice the competencies acquired in previous clinical courses.
+Evening, specialty area and Troy Hospital rotations are completed.
+(Prerequisites: RADT140, RADT230; Co-requisites: RADT150)